ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

  */
 ```

-Basic types and generic types are listed in `jsdoc/validator/types.js`.
+Basic types and generic types are listed in the `jsdoc/validator/types.js`.

 ## TODO

 ### Unsupported short references

-For now, there're still few unsupported tags, which require full references:
+For now, there are still few unsupported tags, which require full references:

 * `@param`
 * `@typedef`